-Additionally, having these 2 properties for every conversation allows us to store normal chat messages in the database while ignoring wrapper — MAM message.
+Additionally, having these two properties for every conversation allows us to store normal chat messages in the database while ignoring the wrapper — MAM message.
 And when the user enters the chat, we can show the latest messages from the database and in the background fetch the missing messages from MAM.

-When a user connects to the XMPP backend, app fetches their inbox which contains all conversations of that user — both one-to-one and team chats.
+When a user connects to the XMPP backend, the app fetches their inbox, which contains all conversations of that user — both one-to-one and team chats.
 Each of them has the last message attached to it and a count of unread messages.
 The application saves the whole inbox to the local database.
 When a user is in the app, and a new message arrives, we update the inbox state locally.
 That way the app doesn’t need to fetch the inbox for every new message.

 Some third-party chat solutions provide a high level of abstraction.
-It is ok if you want to create a simple chat application.
-By implementing our own XMPP-based solution in the Forward app, we were able to get far better low-level access which made solving issues much easier.
+This is ok if you want to create a simple chat application.
+By implementing our own XMPP-based solution in the Forward app, we were able to get far better low-level access, which made solving issues much easier.
 Sure, it took some time, but now we know that we can provide any custom feature to help doctors in the UK communicate in a secure and easy manner approved by the NHS.

 Messaging is all about high performance, real-time communication.
 By switching to MIM we were able to optimise every part of the solution to improve speed, reliability, and ultimately trust.
 Currently, we have the entire code, so it’s easy to track them down.
-Also, we’re after the stabilisation phase and a number of reports connected to messaging drastically decreased.
+Also, we’re after the stabilisation phase and a number of reports connected to messaging have drastically decreased.
 Users are happy with being able to trust the platform.